librocco/librocco/pkg/db/README.md

 #### 2.1.7.
 Find note

-Note and its corresponting warehouse can also be accessed by note id, using the `db.findNote()` method, which checks if the note exists and (if it does), returns the note and its parent warehouse (in form of an object containing both `note` as note interface and `warehouse` as warehouse interface).
+Note and its corresponding warehouse can also be accessed by note id, using the `db.findNote()` method, which checks if the note exists and (if it does), returns the note and its parent warehouse (in form of an object containing both `note` as note interface and `warehouse` as warehouse interface).

 #### 2.1.8.
 Additional methods/properties